-I’m a mum, I have a little boy but he’s not so little anymore.
-He’s 15 and he is much much taller than me.
+I’m a mum, to a boy but he’s not so little anymore.
+He’s 17 and he is much much taller than me.
 I will need a ladder soon to get a hug if he grows any more.
 Do you know any tall people?

 I have spent many years working in schools with children and my job now is called a ‘counsellor.’

 A counsellor is there to be on your side and really understand what it’s like for you everyday.
 Somone you can tell your stories to, who will really listen and get what you are saying.
 A counsellor can help you to work through things that may be worrying you so that they don’t take over like big scary monsters.

 The best bit is that we can do all of this through play or drawing or making things if talking is too hard.